 Compared to the much bigger batteries you’ll find in pure-electric cars, the 12kWh unit found in the 7 Series is far smaller.
 This means it can be charged relatively quickly, with a home wallbox supply capable of delivering a full top-up in around three-and-a-half hours.
 From the slower supply typically provided by domestic three-pin sockets, you’re looking at just over five hours for a full charge; easily achievable if you plug in the moment you get home, or if you leave the car charging overnight.

 - 1VerdictThe BMW 7 Series hybrid isn’t as comfortable as its Mercedes S-Class rival, but a big price difference tips the balance in its favour

-- 2Range, MPG, CO2 & charging - currently readingThe BMW 7 Series hybrid now has longer electric range, with similar fuel economy and lower CO2 emissions
+- 2Range, MPG, CO2 & charging - currently readingFollowing updates, the BMW 7 Series hybrid now has a longer electric range and lower CO2 emissions than before

 - 4Engines, drive & performanceSpeed isn't in short supply in the BMW 7 Series hybrid, although it's not the best in class in this area

 - 5Interior & comfortThe BMW 7 Series hybrid is exceedingly comfortable, although the interior could feel more special

 - 6Practicality & boot spaceOutright practicality isn't the BMW 7 Series hybrid's forte, but it’s more than spacious enough for its target market